Pepsi stock pops on strong snack sales

 Johnston said the problem will continue for Pepsi for the next few quarters and that ultimately, the company will probably need to raise wages further to induce people to take trucking jobs.

-Wall Street didn't seem too worried.
-The continued strength in the Frito-Lay division, which includes the popular Doritos and Cheetos brands, is helping to offset the slumps in soft drinks and at the Quaker Foods unit, which also posted a drop in sales.
+Shares of Pepsi (PEP) popped more than 4% on the news Tuesday, as Pepsi's earnings topped analysts' forecasts Rival Coca-Cola (KO), which will report quarterly results on July 25, was up 1%.

-Pablo Zuanic of Susquehanna Financial Group said in a report after the earnings were released Tuesday that the accelerated growth at Frito-Lay is the main reason he continues to like Pepsi stock.
+Pablo Zuanic of Susquehanna Financial Group said in a report after the earnings were released Tuesday that the accelerated growth at the Frito-Lay snack unit is the main reason he continues to like Pepsi stock.

-Still, shares of Pepsi -- as well as Coke and many other supermarket staples -- are in the red for 2018 as investors worry about how Amazon (AMZN), Walmart (WMT)and Kroger (KR) are squeezing prices.
+Delta Air Lines (DAL)will report its results Thursday morning while big banks JPMorgan Chase (JPM), Wells Fargo (WFC) and Citigroup (C) release earnings Friday.

+But Pepsi's Johnston said that worries about a global trade war have not hurt sales in international markets so far.